ember-intl/ember-intl/README.md

       // OR for those that sideload, an array is accepted to handle fallback lookups

       // en-ca is the primary locale, en-us is the fallback.
-      // this is optional, and likely unnecessary if you define defaultLocale (see below)
+      // this is optional, and likely unnecessary if you define baseLocale (see below)
       // The primary usecase is if you side load all translations
       //
       // return this.get('intl').setLocale(['en-ca', 'en-us']);